-There are situations when you need more than 140 characters to express yourself but Twitter won’t allow you post tweets that exceed the limit.
+Twitter initially had a limit of 140 characters per tweet but later they expanded the limit to 280 characters.
+There may however be situations when you need more than 280 characters to express yourself but Twitter won’t allow you post tweets that exceed the limit.

 Some apps – like TwitLonger – let you bypass that 140-character limit by posting your message to another page and then tweeting the hyperlink to that page.
 The downside to this approach is that Twitter users will have to leave the Twitter website to read your full tweet.

-If you are looking for an alternative, check out the latest version of Tall Tweets.
+If you are looking for an alternative, check out the latest version of Tall Tweets 280.
 This web app also allows you to publish longer tweets on Twitter but takes a slightly different approach as shown in this video demo.

 Update: Veteran actor Amitabh Bachchan is also a fan of TallTweets.